chc-comp/chc-comp.github.io/2018/call-for-comments.md

 competition, in accordance with the rules that are currently being discussed.

-A preliminary collection of benchmarks is being collected at [https://github.com/chc-comp](https://github.com/chc-comp).
-If you have benchmarks that can be made publicly available and might be of interest to the competition, please let us know.
-Even if the benchmarks are not quite ready (for example, they are in a custom format).
+A preliminary collection of benchmarks can be found at [https://github.com/chc-comp](https://github.com/chc-comp).
+If you have benchmarks that can be made publicly available and might be of interest to the competition, please let us know; we are also interested in benchmarks that are not quite ready, for example, because they are in a custom format).
 We will work closely with any benchmark submitter to prepare the benchmarks for inclusion in the current (or future) versions of CHC-COMP.

-The deadline for the benchmarks to be used in the competition will be announced when the rules for the competition and benchmark format are announced.
+The deadline for the benchmarks to be used in the competition will be announced together with the rules for the competition and benchmark format.

 ## PRELIMINARY CALL FOR SOLVERS

 A submission deadline for solvers will be announced along with the rules.
 However, it is useful for us to know in advance the potential number of participants.
-If you are planning to participate, please let us know as soon as possible.
+If you plan or consider to participate, please let us know as soon as possible.
 In particular, let us know if there are changes to the rules and to the format that might block your participation.

 ## COMMUNICATION